gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D61

+Today I restarted working on my Nuxt / WP project.
+I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.
+I also kept reading You Don't Know JS books.

+### R2D60

+Today I kept watching [ES6: The Right Parts](https://frontendmasters.com/courses/es6-right-parts/) and started working on the proposed exercises and examples.
+I also kept reading You Don't Know JS books.

+### R2D59

+Today I kept watching [ES6: The Right Parts](https://frontendmasters.com/courses/es6-right-parts/) and started working on the proposed exercises and examples.
+I also kept reading You Don't Know JS books.

+### R2D58

+Today I worked on some FreeCodeCamp challenges.
+I also started watching [ES6: The Right Parts](https://frontendmasters.com/courses/es6-right-parts/) and started working on the proposed exercises and examples.
+I also kept reading You Don't Know JS books.

+### R2D57

+Today I finished watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) but still worked on the proposed exercises and examples.
+I also kept reading You Don't Know JS books.

 ### R2D56

 Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.
 I also kept reading You Don't Know JS books.